 Last week, the Department of Justice (DOJ) responded to the Utah Attorney General’s motion, in partnership with 19 other states, to preliminarily enjoin the Affordable Care Act’s individual mandate.
 The DOJ agreed with Utah that the individual mandate is unconstitutional.

 The DOJ will not defend the mandate or two other parts of the ACA that DOJ conceded were not severable from it: the guaranteed-issue and community-rating provisions.
 We believe the DOJ’s response strengthens the merits of Utah’s case against the ACA.

 Attorney General Sean Reyes released the following statement in response to the DOJ’s brief:

-You can find coverage of the response here: Deseret News – Utah A.G.: Feds not defending ACA provisions ‘strengthens our case’ to nix whole law.
+Update: The Deseret News posted this story – Utah AG: Feds not defending ACA provisions ‘strengthens our case’ to nix whole law.